-We are pleased to present the Annual Comprehensive Financial Report (ACFR) of the Maryland Lottery and Gaming Control Agency (MLGCA) for the fiscal years ended June 30, 2023 and June 30, 2022 (FY2023 and FY2022).
+We are pleased to present the Annual Comprehensive Financial Report (ACFR) of the Maryland Lottery and Gaming Control Agency (MLGCA) for the fiscal years ended June 30, 2024 and June 30, 2023 (FY2024 and FY2023).
 This report has been prepared by the MLGCA's Accounting Department.
 Responsibility for both the accuracy of the financial data and the completeness and fairness of presentation, including all disclosures, rests solely with the MLGCA.
-To the best of our knowledge and belief, the enclosed data are accurate and are reported in a manner designed to present fairly the financial position, results of operations and cash flows of the MLGCA.
+To the best of our knowledge, information and belief, the enclosed data are accurate and are reported in a manner designed to present fairly the financial position, results of operations and cash flows of the MLGCA.
 All disclosures necessary to enable the reader to gain an understanding of the MLGCA's financial activities have been included.

 Presented in this report is information about the MLGCA, an independent agency of the State of Maryland.
 The MLGCA was established by the Maryland General Assembly through the enactment of Chapter 365 of Laws of Maryland of 1972 and the voters' approval that same year of a constitutional amendment.
 The amendment was ratified on November 7, 1972, and operations commenced on January 2, 1973.
-During the 2007 special session of the Maryland General Assembly, Chapter 4 was enacted relating to the legalization of Video Lottery Terminals (VLTs; slot machines) in the state and subject to the passage of a constitutional referendum.
-In 2008, voters approved the installation of up to 15,000 VLTs at five casinos in the state.
+During the 2007 special session of the Maryland General Assembly, Chapter 4 was enacted relating to the legalization of Video Lottery Terminals (VLTs or slot machines) in the state and subject to the passage of a constitutional referendum.
+In November 2008, voters approved the installation of up to 15,000 VLTs at five casinos in the state.
 On August 14, 2012, Senate Bill 1 - Gaming Expansion: Video Lottery Terminals and Table Games - passed during the 2012 Second Special Session of the Maryland General Assembly.
 This bill contained many provisions concerning gaming operations and certain provisions that were subject to voter referendum.
 The provisions that were subject to voter referendum passed during the November 6, 2012 election and allowed for a sixth casino; increased the number of slot machines in the state from 15,000 to 16,500; permitted table games; and authorized 24/7 casino operations.
 The MLGCA's regulatory role further expanded after voters' approval to legalize sports wagering in a constitutional referendum on November 3, 2020.
-On April 12, 2021, the General Assembly passed House Bill 940, which created the framework for the state's sports wagering market and provided for the regulation of sports wagering and fantasy gaming competitions.
-The legislation was signed into law on May 18,2021.
-MLGCA began collecting tax revenue from fantasy gaming competitions as of that date.
-In December 2021, the first five retail sportsbooks opened to the public.
-In November 2022, the first seven mobile sportsbooks launched.
+On April 12, 2021, the General Assembly passed House Bill 940, which created the framework for the state's sports wagering market and provided for the regulation of sports wagering and fantasy competitions.
+The legislation was signed into law on May 18, 2021.
+MLGCA began collecting tax revenue from fantasy competitions as of that date.

 The MLGCA, in conjunction with the seven-member Maryland Lottery and Gaming Control Commission (MLGCC), serves as regulator of the state's casino gaming and sports wagering programs while also operating the Lottery.
-The MLGCA is an enterprise fund of the state and is included in the State's Annual Comprehensive Financial Report.
+MLGCC members are appointed to five-year terms by the Governor, with the advice and consent of the Maryland Senate.
+The MLGCA is an enterprise fund of the state and is included in the State's

+Annual Comprehensive Financial Report.
 MLGCA activity is reported as a major enterprise fund type and includes all activity for which the MLGCA is financially accountable.